sagan/simplegoproxy/README.md

 Response body substitutions modify the original http response returned by the target url server, replacing one certain string (needle) with another (replacement).
 It's somewhat similar to nginx [http_sub](https://nginx.org/en/docs/http/ngx_http_sub_module.html) module.

+To do response body substitutions, use any of the following parameters to set the find-and-replace rule(s).
+These parameters can be specified multiple times.
+Note both the needle and replacement part of the string should be url encoded.

+- `_sgp_sub_<string>=<replacement>` : Do basic string find and replacement.
+E.g. `_sgp_sub_org=ORG`: `org` => `ORG`.
+- `_sgp_subr_<Regexp>=<replacement>` : Do regexp find and replacement.
+E.g. `_sgp_subr_No.%5Cs*(%5Cd%2B)=no-$1`: `No.\s*(\d+)` => `no-$1`, it will search for patterns like `No. 123` and replace it with `no-123`.
+- `_sgp_subb_<HexString>=<replacement>` : Do binary find and replacement.
+Use hex string format.
+E.g. `_sgp_subb_aabb=ccdd`: `aa bb` => `cc dd`.

-The response body substitutions is only applied when certain conditions meet.
+The response body substitutions are only applied when certain conditions meet.
 Change default behavior by setting the follow parameters:

 - `_sgp_subpath=<value>`: Array Value.
 Apply substitutions only if target url path ends with this value.
 E.g. `.html`.
 If none is set, url path suffix check is skipped.
 - `_sgp_subtype=<value>`: Array Value.
 Apply substitutions only if target url original response has this [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) ("Content-Type").
 E.g. `txt`, `text/plain`.
 Set to `*` to accept all content-types.
 If none is set, default behavior is to apply substitutions if the original response has a textual content type, which could be any one of the following: `text/*`, `application/json`, `application/xml`, `application/yaml`, `application/toml`, `application/atom+xml`, `application/x-sh`.
 - `_sgp_forcesub=1`: Force do substitutions on any response, no matter of it's url path suffix or content type.

-To do response body substitutions, use any of the following parameters to set the find-and-replace rule(s).
-These parameters can be specified multiple times.
-Note both the needle and replacement part of the string should be url encoded.

-- `_sgp_sub_<string>=<replacement>` : Do basic string find and replacement.
-E.g. `_sgp_sub_org=ORG`: `org` => `ORG`.
-- `_sgp_subr_<Regexp>=<replacement>` : Do regexp find and replacement.
-E.g. `_sgp_subr_No.%5Cs*(%5Cd%2B)=no-$1`: `No.\s*(\d+)` => `no-$1`, it will search for patterns like `No. 123` and replace it with `no-123`.
-- `_sgp_subb_<HexString>=<replacement>` : Do binary find and replacement.
-Use hex string format.
-E.g. `_sgp_subb_aabb=ccdd`: `aa bb` => `cc dd`.

 ### Impersonate the Browser